 - increased death of both mother & child during childbirth;

 - increased risk of contracting hepatitis b.

 In addition to this, FGM is often performed with a dirty razor blade, meaning that HIV infection is common.

 Many girls bleed to death before the procedure is even finished.

-FGM has been a growing problem in Europe as the amount of immigrants from African countries has increased.
-In 1983, France made the practice illegal & have since sent 100 circumcisors & complicit parents to prison.
+Female Genital Mutilation has been a growing problem in Europe as the amount of immigrants from African countries has increased.
+In 1983, France made Female Genital Mutilation illegal and have since sent over 100 circumcisors and complicit parents to prison.

-However, even though FGM was outlawed in the UK in 1985, no prosecutions have been made.
+However, even though Female Genital Mutilation was outlawed in the UK in 1985, no prosecutions have been made.
 It is especially interesting to note that despite this, British hospitals have treated over 3000 victims of FGM since 2013.